3 Reasons Candidates are Withdrawing After the Interview

 Hopefully, if you’ve got a strong recruiting partner & an equally strong employer brand, that first step of attracting talent shouldn’t be that difficult.
 But just like the iconic comedian Jerry Seinfield shared during a frustrating stop at the car rental desk, “Taking the reservation isn’t the hard part, you’ve got to KEEP the reservation.
 Anybody can take it.
 You’ve got to hold on to it, that’s the important part.”

 Talent is no different, you’ve got to hold onto it.
-So without further adieu, here are the top 3 reasons why your candidates are withdrawing after the interview.
+So without further adieu, here are the top 3 reasons why your candidates withdraw after the interview.

 1. You aren’t recruiting them.
 But the skeptic says, “Recruiters recruit, Hiring Managers hire”, right?
 Wrong.
 Hiring Managers, if they want to be on the podium, do it all.
 The most successful hiring managers make recruiting a top priority.
 Their methodologies make it clear to all who are watching (ahem…candidates), that making this crucial hire is their #1 priority.
 They budget time in advance for interviews.
 They conduct due diligence on the candidates they’re going to interview.
 They take the time upfront to understand what the candidates’ possible pain points are before the interview.
 They believe that the interview process is a two-way street, and that the most elite talent may not be begging to work for them – that they may actually have to do some selling (!!).